Glasti1/unraid-plex-backup-fine-tuning/GUIDE.md

 - Go to the user scripts plugin, *Settings --> User Plugins*
 - Click `ADD NEW SCRIPT` and give it a name.
 I call it `backup_plexdata`.
-- Copy and paste the this script in there. https://github.com/SpartacusIam/unraid-scripts/blob/master/backup_plexdata
+- Edit the script and paste this script in there. https://github.com/SpartacusIam/unraid-scripts/blob/master/backup_plexdata

 > NOTE: you only need 1x `#!/bin/bash`, otherwise it wont work